cruzbit/cruzbit/README.md

 3. Run the wallet and issue a `newkey` command.
 Record the public key.
 4. Install the [client](https://github.com/cruzbit/cruzbit/tree/master/client)
 5. Run the client using the public key from step 4. as the `-pubkey` argument.

+Instead of mining with a single public key, you can also use the wallet to generate many keys and dump the public keys to a text file which the client will accept as a `-keyfile` argument.
+The wallet commands to do this are `genkeys` and `dumpkeys`.